-In Figure 5-11, DAX A is assigned to track 1 and DAX B to track 2: the DAX RLY outputs are externally ANDed together.
+In Figure 5-11, DAX A is assigned to track 1 and DAX B to track 2: the DAX RLY outputs are externally ANDed together, this can be done with a Vital AND gate or relay logic.

 An alternative to this would be to use the Prime predictors for tracks 1 and 2 with a programmed offset distance.
 The GCP RLY output can then be used, and the AND gate is not needed as shown in Figure 5-12.